rkrp/g0S/README.md

  - [X] Add newline support in kern_puts()
  - [X] Scroll on filling the space allocated for terminal
+ - [X] Add a method to print hex values.
- - [ ] Think of more stuff to add to this list.
+ - [ ] Add logging to serial port for debugging
+ - [ ] Decide on an executable format